NerellaRajeshwari/BERKADIA/WEEK4/NODEJS/ddos.md

 David L. Smith vs. Microsoft Word and Excel:

 The man used a stolen American online account to spread a virus that was named after a sipperars name.
 The virus spread onto 50 accounts through email and jammed servers.
-In the end â€œMelissaâ€ gave viral lap dances to 50 million accounts that resulted in a loss of $80 million.
+In the end a Melissaae gave viral lap dances to 50 million accounts that resulted in a loss of $80 million.